farmera/sare_grant/study_results_drones.md

 Compared with NDVI, GNDVI shows lower correlation with yield data overall but may be better suited at certain points in the season.
-As indicated by the leftmost column, use of the green band in sparsely vegetated sections decreases the sensitivity of GNDVI while denser sections (right-most column) tend to benefit by dampening the saturation that NDVI produces late in the season.
-Surprisingly, the central column is where GNDVI 'out-performs'
-NDVI in terms of its ability to correlate with final yield values.
+As indicated by the leftmost column, use of the green band in sparsely vegetated sections decreases the sensitivity of GNDVI while denser sections (right-most column) tend to benefit by dampening the NDVI saturation that occurs later in the season.
+Surprisingly, the central column is where GNDVI 'out-performs' NDVI in terms of its ability to correlate with the final yield values.

 #### Regression Analysis